Skip to content

 Done in 1.00s.

-iOS: iOS folder (./ios/sourcemap.zip)
+iOS: In the iOS folder (./ios/sourcemap.zip)

-Android: RN project directory (./sourcemap.zip)
+Android: In the RN project directory (./sourcemap.zip)

 Manual Packaging of Symbol Files

-React Native Zip Package Packaging Instructions
+React Native Zip Package Instructions

 Upload

-File Upload and Delete
+File Upload and Deletion

 WebView Data Monitoring